google/nodejs-container-image-builder/README.md

 - `client.upload(blob, contentLength, digest) Promise<{contentLength: number, digest: string}> `
     - note: upload a blob to the registry. you do not need to know the content length and digest before hand. if they're not provided they'll be calculated on the fly and a 2 step upload will be performed.
 It's more efficient if you know the contentLength and digest beforehand, but if you're streaming it can be more efficient to calculate on the fly.
     - blob, Readable|Buffer _required_
-        - a readable stream or buffer
+        - a readable stream or buffer.
     - contentLength, number optional
-        - the size in bytes of the blob
+        - the size in bytes of the blob.
     - digest, string optional
-        - sha256sum of the blob
+        - sha256sum of the blob.

 - `client.mount(digest: string, fromRepository: string)`
     - note: likely incomplete. this is much faster than alternatives if it works =)